TumbleOwlee/ws-dissector-lib/README.md

 ## Goals
 * **Simple**: Offer a simple configuration for complex protocols
-* **Productive**: Changes to a protocol can quickly be applied
+* **Productive**: Changes to a protocol specification can be quickly applied

 ## Getting started
-Copy the provided [ws-dissector-lib.lua](https://github.com/TumbleOwlee/ws-dissector-lib/blob/master/lib-ws-dissector.lua) either into your global or your personal plugin directory.
+Copy the provided [ws-dissector-lib.lua](https://github.com/TumbleOwlee/ws-dissector-lib/blob/master/lib-ws-dissector.lua) into your global or your personal plugin directory.
 The locations of the plugin directories on your system can be retrieved by opening Wireshark and navigating to **Tools/About Wireshark/Folders**.
 If you are running Wireshark as root, make sure to not use your user's personal plugin directory.

 Now, to be able to use the provided library in your custom dissector, add the following lines to your dissector:
 ```lua